The UK’s largest no-take zone

 The new Medway Nursery Area No Take Zone byelaw will prohibit any fishing activity in an area of the Medway four times larger than the City of London

 Located along the north Kent coast, Medway Estuary encompasses a large area of intertidal habitat.
 The no-take zone covers 12.1 square kilometres (4.6 square miles) of saltmarsh and mudflat environments that are vitally important to a wide variety of fish.
-The shallow waters have been identified as a nursery area, as they provide a refuge for fish during their juvenile stages, allowing them to shelter from predators and storms whilst supporting an abundance of prey sources.
+The shallow waters have been identified as a nursery area, as they provide a refuge for fish during their juvenile stages, allowing them to shelter from predators and storms whilst supporting an abundance of prey for them to feed on.

 Browse the links to find out more about Medway Nursery No-Take Zone, or find out more about the need for protection here:

 Fishing in the Medway

 The fishermen of this ancient guild work hard to ensure their river is used sustainably so the traditional fishery can be maintained for generations to come.
-In order to fish here, fishermen must serve a 7 year apprenticeship during which centuries of accumulated knowledge will be handed down to them.
+In order to fish in the river, fishermen must serve a seven year apprenticeship during which centuries of accumulated knowledge will be handed down to them.